-2. Frame E-STOP circuit inspection
+2. Fence E-STOP circuit inspection

-- Start the main motor; - Push the E-STOP button located on the machine frame.
+- Start the main motor; - Push the E-STOP button located on the fence at the back of the machine.
 The motor should stop.
 It should not be possible to restart the motor until the E-STOP is released.